 Those arriving by ferry or hydrofoil at the port of Ventotene can immediately begin their visit.
 The very first thing to see is Porto Romano, an engineering work that continues to amaze after more than a thousand years.
 In fact, the Romans dug thousands of cubic meters of tuff to build this port.
 The caves that we see while walking, now used as bars and diving centers, are still those built in the first century AD.

 The fish pond near the lighthouse was also the same period.
 Here too we are in the presence of an avantgarde fish farming system by the standards of the time, further demonstrating the level of technological development reached by the Roman civilization.

-Still on the subject of Roman traces, the Archaeological Museum on the ground floor of the Bourbon fort where the town hall is located is absolutely worth a visit.
-While, with reference to the Bourbons, if it can be visited, it is worth stopping on the island of Santo Stefano should be visited.
+Also worth visiting is the Archaeological Museum on the ground floor of the Bourbon fort where the town hall is located.
+While, if it's open, the prison built by the Bourbons for political opponents on the island of Santo Stefano should be visited.
 As is known, the fascist regime also used the prison of Santo Stefano, and the island of Ventotene, to imprison or exile those who opposed the dictatorship of Mussolini.

 Not far from the port are the beach of Cala Nave and the church of Santa Candida, patron saint of the island.